• Home

 It’s worth remembering every cat is different, and the dietary requirements and digestive health of your feline friend might differ compared to those of other cats.
 Paying attention to your kitty’s unique health needs and food preferences will help you to make the right choice.

 Based on what you know about your cat, it’s worth taking extra steps to avoid substances that might be problematic for them.
 For instance, food sensitivity triggers commonly contribute to digestion problems and smellier litter boxes.
-One of the biggest triggers for cats is also common proteins like chicken, seafood, and beef.
-If you know your cat has an issue with one of these foods, it might be worth experimenting with different proteins.

-Another common source of irritants for cats is grain, which is why so many of the top foods on the market are entirely grain-free.
 Avoid anything with soy, corn, or wheat as a large ingredient.
 Similarly, it’s also a good idea to avoid artificial ingredients as much as possible.
-Artificial flavors, preservatives, and colors can often irritate your cat’s stomach.

 If you’re not sure what kind of foods, recipes, or ingredients might be problematic for your cat, the best option is to try a limited ingredient diet.
-This can help you to avoid many of the most problematic ingredients in cat foods.
+At the very minimum, get comfortable with reading the cat food label and understanding the ingredients.

 Best Cat Food for Smelly Poop: The Verdict

-Our favorite option is the Natural Balance Limited Ingredient diet cat food.
+Our favorite overall option is the Natural Balance Limited Ingredient diet cat food.
 Not only does this limited ingredient food reduce the risk of your cat suffering from allergic responses to various irritating foods, but it’s packed full of high-quality nutrition.
-With this simple dry cat food, you can cut out common problematic foods, and still give your kitty the right balance of protein, antioxidants, minerals, and vitamins to keep them healthy.

 Good luck finding the food best for tackling your cat’s smelly litter box habits.